baharev/mindiffver/README.md

 This program reads from the standard input, and writes to the standard output, line-by-line.
-If you have a table of the data to verify in a text file called input.txt, then you may run this program like this:
+If you have a table of the data to verify in a text file called input.txt, then you can run this program like this:

     mindiffver  <input.txt  >output.txt